-The purpose of the comprehensive exam in a PhD program is to determine the preparedness of students to perform tasks composing the scientific research process: demonstrate knowledge in core areas of their specific emphasis, reading and understanding relevant scientific literature, determining a relevant research question, performing experiments such that the research question can be answered, writing and publishing the results, and presenting results orally.
-Moreover, due to the specific nature of the PhD in Computing program, the research questions generally include novel implementations of computational methods.
+The purpose of the comprehensive exam in a PhD program is to determine the preparedness of students to perform tasks composing the scientific research process in the field of computing.
+This includes having knowledge in core areas of their specific emphasis, understanding relevant scientific literature, designing and writing software components, and presenting technical information both orally and in writing.

 The comprehensive exam comprises four elements: